suzyi/c-plus-plus/cmake/basics.md

 #### set
 #### find_package
 Nearly all non-trivial projects will have a requirement for including third party libraries, headers, or programs.
 CMake has support for finding the path to these tools using the find_package() function.
 This will search for CMake modules in the format "FindXXX.cmake" from the list of folders in CMAKE_MODULE_PATH.
 On linux the default search path will include /usr/share/cmake/Modules.
 On my system this includes support for approximately 142 common third party libraries.

+As below, find_package tries to find two libraries, i.e., "filesystem" and "system", from the third-party package "Boost 1.46.1".
 ```
 find_package(Boost 1.46.1 REQUIRED COMPONENTS filesystem system)
 ```